JMDKC/personal-site-gatsby/content/posts/2021-08-02-waterfall-strawman.md

 ## If nobody likes Waterfall, why are we still doing it?
 Technological constraints trapped Royce and his contemporaries in the Waterfall.
-Why then - in a world of CI/CD, well-established delivery frameworks like Scrum, and the McKinseys of the world having their own Agile units - do so many of us still feel that way?
+Why then - in a world of CI/CD, well-established delivery frameworks like Scrum, and the McKinseys of the world having their own Agile units - do so many of us in digital delivery still feel that way?

 I’m firmly convinced that Waterfall as a concept retains such power, even as a strawman, because we see that way of working again and again in our working lives.
-We live the reality of business stakeholders bringing solutions to rather than problems, working on fixed requirements ahead of development, being HIPPO’d (that’d be ‘highest paid person’s opinion’) rather than building according to user needs, and being tied to stressful and error prone huge releases.
+We live the reality of business stakeholders bringing solutions to us rather than problems, working on fixed requirements ahead of development, being HIPPO’d (that’d be ‘highest paid person’s opinion’) rather than building according to user needs, and being tied to stressful and error prone huge releases.

 Taylor is scathing on this point: